Terramorpha/new_ull/README.md

 Because of the way IPFS works, once threads are created, they will exist for as long as someone is hosting them.

+## Running an instance

+To run an instance, you will need three things:

+1. An ipfs node
+2. The typescript compiler
+3. a relatively recent golang compiler

+Then, running it is a matte of typing `make build && make run`.
+However, this method will use the default string (`marmelade`) for salting the tripcodes If you want to achieve better security, you will need to use another salt.

 ## How it works

 Each thread is an [IPLD](https://ipld.io/) linked list-like data structure with